Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Oaks Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2024, Spring Oaks Middle School will increase student performance on STAAR Redesign Grades 6-8 exams in reading and math by at least 5 percentage points in approaches, 3 percentage points in meets, and 3 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Spring Oaks Middle School will increase student performance on STAAR Grades 6-8 exams in reading by at least 5 percentage points in approaches, 3 percentage points in meets, and 3 percentage points in masters; math by at least 15 percentage points in approaches, 10 percentage points in meets, and 5 percentage points in masters.

 2022-23: Reading: 68% (approaches), 38% (meets), 12% (masters); Math: 73% (approaches), 37% (meets), 12% (masters) Baseline Year

-Strategy's Expected Result/Impact: Increased overall achievement in tested area specifically in meets and masters.
+Strategy's Expected Result/Impact: Increased overall achievement in tested areas specifically in meets and masters levels.

 TEA Priorities: